 Technically, a 3500W commercial induction cooker with hard feet and ceramic glass is capable of weight-bear as heavy as 30kgs while the bear loading of a commercial induction cooktop 5000w is as heavy as 35-40kgs.

 You’re advised to never place objects more than the commercial induction cooktops bearing capacity on it.
 Always ensure to only place objects within its bearing capacity on it, so that you can extend and maintain the cooker’s life.

 The emergence of commercial induction cooktops in today’s market has exerted serious capabilities in the commercial catering industry.

 With the different built-in induction cookers which can be used in display kitchens, induction commercial pasta cookers can simultaneously make a variety of pasta simultaneously without flinching, and add automatic lifting baskets as your needs.
 Also, a good commercial six-burner induction hob can massively reduce your average cooking time by half.

 6. Products Cooking or Heating range

-The average diameter of the heating coil of a commercial induction stove being just around 220mm which is 8.6 inches.
+The average diameter of the heating coil of a commercial induction stove is just around 220mm which is 8.6 inches.
 You tend to wonder why it’s not very large.
 The reason for this is to increase the cooking or heating range for the cooker.
 It’s very possible to expand this diameter so that you can make use of larger diameter pots.
 Commercial induction burners make heating and cooking swift and precise.